BrianHicks/nix-script/README.md

+# ⚠️ Unmaintained ⚠️

+nix-script is currently unmaintained.
+It requires more time than I have to give it.
+If you want to take over maintenance, fork it to your account and let me know so I can update the link here.

 # nix-script

 `nix-script` lets you write quick scripts in compiled languages, transparently compile and cache them, and pull in whatever dependencies you need from the Nix ecosystem.